© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of Polesworth Abbey is a scheduled monument protected by Historic England under reference 1005735.
 View the official record →

-Remains of Polesworth Abbey is a ruined Benedictine convent founded in the tenth century in Warwickshire, originally established as a house for nuns.
+Polesworth Abbey is a Benedictine nunnery founded in the tenth century in Warwickshire, established under the patronage of the Anglo-Saxon royal house.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005735.

 Remains of Polesworth Abbey is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005735.